CtrlK

 Specificity

-Names the domain (metadata frameworks) and some actions ('develops structured metadata templates and tagging systems'), but lacks comprehensive concrete actions like specific deliverables or methods.
+Names the domain (metadata frameworks) and some actions (develops structured metadata templates, tagging systems), but lacks comprehensive detail about specific concrete actions like defining taxonomies, creating controlled vocabularies, or mapping metadata schemas.

 2 / 3